 BigQuery supports External Tables which allows Google Sheets and tabular data in Google Drive to appear as tables in BigQuery.
 In order for Census to access these resources, it must be given explicit access to the Google Sheet or Google Drive document.

-First, you'll need Census service account's email address for your specific connection.
+First, you'll need the Census service account's email address for your specific connection.
 You can see that in the Connections Tab.
 It's of the form census-[LONG ID]@sutrolabs-giza-production.iam.gserviceaccount.com

 Next, in Google Drive, click Share and give that email address permission to View the contents of the document.